School of Architecture

 About The School of Architecture Department

-Our professional programs and liberal arts university core curriculum teach critical thinking, collaboration, and speculation about the build environment, from interior objects to urban environments.
-For us, architecture is a disciplined practice: the means by which one engages the world with conceptual and formal clarity, disciplinary consciousness, social agency, and material speculation.
-Through this practice, architectural education at Marywood University offers a way of making and thinking about the built environment that enables our students and graduates to do good in the world through their work.
+From interior objects to urban environments, we value architecture as a disciplined practice -- the means by which we engage the world at a range of scales with conceptual and formal clarity, disciplinary consciousness, social agency, and material speculation.
+We believe that architectural education offers a way of making and thinking that enables our students and graduates to do good in the world.
+Our shared values allow differences between and among our programs to become opportunities for productive exchange, collaboration, and growth.

 School of Architecture Faculty